SEESolutions-it/DpdlEngine/doc/Dpdl_documentation.md

 ### Dpdl native functions

-### Dpdl reflection
+### DpdlObject

 Dpdl can access the underlying classes of a give JRE implementation or any other external libraries.

 Static classes can be accessed via **getClass(..)** method and instance classes via **loadObj(..)** method.

-The class names are resolved via the classes.tx file located in the folder ./DpdlLibs/libs/.
+The class references are resolved via the classes.tx file located in the folder ./DpdlLibs/libs/.
 NOTE: Only the full registered version of Dpdl allows editing of this file.
+The default DpdlEngine lite configuration contains the class references of JRE 1.5

 Example:
 ```python